amirahnasihah/backend-development/02-basics-http-and-rest/README.md

 Multiple-choice options (select one):

-✅️A.
-HTTP is a stateless protocol
+✅️A.HTTP is a stateless protocol

-B.
-HTTP uses UDP (Unigram Data Protocol) to send and receive packets
+B.HTTP uses UDP (Unigram Data Protocol) to send and receive packets

-C.
-HTTP does not follow the server-client model
+C.HTTP does not follow the server-client model

-D.
-All of the above
+D.All of the above

 2. What separates the body from headers in a request?

 Multiple-choice options (select one):

-A.
-Semicolon “;”
+A.Semicolon “;”

-B.
-Tab “\t”
+B.Tab “\t”

-✅️C.
-Empty line with carriage return “\n”
+✅️C.Empty line with carriage return “\n”

-D.
-Closing angle bracket “>”
+D.Closing angle bracket “>”

 3. Which of these is not a part of the request line?

 Multiple-choice options (select one):

-A.
-Request URI
+A.Request URI

-B.
-Protocol Version
+B.Protocol Version

-C.
-Method

-✅️D.
-Content-Type
+C.Method

+✅️D.Content-Type

 4.What type of status is 409?

 Multiple-choice options (select one):

-✅️A.
-Client Error
+✅️A.Client Error

-B.
-Informational

-C.
-Redirection

-D.
+B.Informational

+C.Redirection

-Server Error
+D.Server Error

 5. What should the patch HTTP method be used for?

 Multiple-choice options (select one):

-A.
-Get all entities
+A.Get all entities

-B.
-Create a new entity
+B.Create a new entity

-✅️C.
-Update and modify some parameters of entity
+✅️C.Update and modify some parameters of entity

-D.
-Update and replace an entity
+D.Update and replace an entity